1. Why Excellent Communication Skill Is Essential For A Business Analyst?

 - If you had been a fresher you can just reply saying “I am excited to learn new things on the field”.
 If you are not a fresher and you have worked as a business analyst before, you will be required to tell them everything about your routine day.

-28. Give us a list of some documents which could be needed by a business analyst to treasure?_text]Answer:
+28. Give us a list of some documents which could be needed by a business analyst to treasure?

-- There can be many documents which may or may not be required by business analysts.
+- There can be many documents that may or may not be required by business analysts.
 It actually depends upon the need and utilization process of a business analyst.

 - Some of the documents which may actually be of use would be these-BRD, FRD or even more of FSD (Functional Requirements).